yakconsulting/spidersoftdev.github.io/content/posts/2021-01-22-quickest-in-house-html-to-pdf-solution.md

 ---

-You can find some online API&#8217;s use free tier to test them, but&#8230; you can make it your own.
-So without any further intructions, here is a recipe.
+You can find some online APIs and use the free tier to test them, but you can make them your own.
+So without any further instructions, here is a recipe.
 <!--more-->
 Run headless chrome on your Mac: